Mark Cohen (American football)

-Mark Cohen (born 1970 in Birmingham, England, United Kingdom) is a former British American football wide receiver that played in the British, Danish, German and Finnish leagues, and also the World League of American Football in 1995.
-He is widely considered one of the best players in British history.
+Mark Cohen (born 1970) is an English former American football wide receiver who played in the British, Danish, German and Finnish leagues.
+He is considered by some as one of the best players in British history.

 Playing career

-Early Years
+Early years

 Although, the first game Cohen saw was the Birmingham Bulls against the Nottingham Hoods, he began his career as an 18 year old for the Sutton Royals, based in Sutton Coldfield after being invited by Royals running back Lee Wright.

 In 1990, he left to join the Redditch Arrows, and after impressing there, moved to his hometown team, the Birmingham Bulls in 1991.

 Birmingham Bulls

 The first of Cohen's three stints at the Bulls was short lived.
 He found playing time scarce, largely due to a number of leading receivers, including Mike Price, standing ahead of him on the depth chart.
 After one season, he left to join the Coventry Jaguars.

-He returned to the Bulls in 1993 and was selected as Rookie of the Year.
+Cohen returned to the Bulls in 1993 and was selected as Rookie of the Year.
 In 1994, he led the Bulls in receptions and yards, and was selected to play for the London Monarchs in the World League of American Football, which would later be known as NFL Europe.
+However, he did not end up playing in any games for the Monarchs.

-In 1995, he was part of the national championship team that defeated the London Olympians 34-30 in Solihull, scoring a 50+ yard touchdown.
+In 1995, he was part of the Bulls national championship team that defeated the London Olympians 34–30 in Solihull, scoring a 50+ yard touchdown.

-Cohen made a second appearance in a national championship game against the Olympians in 2000, but despite scoring three touchdowns on the day, the Bulls were defeated 34-26.
+Cohen made a second appearance in a national championship game against the Olympians in 2000, but despite scoring three touchdowns on the day, the Bulls were defeated 34–26.

 Before leaving the Bulls in the early 2000s, he set team records in total points, receiving yards and receiving touchdowns, and was inducted into the team Hall of Fame.